What is Neighbourhood Planning?

 There are a number of sites are were felt to be unsuitable for Local Green Space designation; these are ‘red’ on the spreadsheet.

 ‘Green’ and ‘Amber’ coloured sites will be put forward as sites that are recommended to have a Local Green Space designation.
-There will be a further opportunity to provide feedback on these towards the end of 2019.
+There will be a further opportunity to provide feedback on these towards the end of 2019 as part of the Regulation 14 pre-consultation process.